 I was born on March 7, 1992.
 Almost six months to the day after I was born (September 6) a moose hunter found Christopher McCandless’s body in an abandoned Fairbanks City bus in the middle of the Alaskan wilderness.

 Chris is someone we have all tried to understand.
 We’ve written books about him and made films about him.
-The most noted film, Into the Wild, written and directed by Sean Penn, is based on the outstanding book of the same name by Jon Krakauer.
+The most noted film, Into the Wild, written and directed by Sean Penn, is based on the book by Jon Krakauer.

-The book is a feat of investigative reporting and deep empathy from an author whose books all show a fearsome determination to explore complicated truths about why people do the things they do.
-His other books include Into Thin Air and Under The Banner of Heaven.
+The book is a feat of investigative reporting and deep empathy from an author whose . other books include Into Thin Air and Under The Banner of Heaven.

-Every day after school, I crossed 1-20 West to get home.
+Every day after school, I crossed 1-20 West.
 And every single day I was tempted to simply turn the wheel.
-It would be so easy.
+It would be easy.

 Just turn the wheel.
 Get on the highway.
 Head West.
 See how far I could get.
 Hitchhike the rest of the way to California.
 Never come back.

-I know how alluring it is to leave.
+It is alluring to leave.
 My life has changed, and I still fight that urge.
-When relationships get hard, I flee.
+I’m still tempted by situational abandonment, which has become something of a bad habit in relationships and among friends.
 I fantasize about the life Chris chose when he gave everything up.
-I wonder if he felt as disconnected and trapped in life as I do sometimes.
+I wonder if he felt as disconnected and trapped as I do sometimes.